-UN panel signals concern over China’s treatment of Uighurs
+UN panel concerned at reported Chinese detention of Uighurs

-BERLIN (AP) — A U.N. anti-discrimination committee is signaling concern over China’s treatment of the Uighur Muslim minority as it considers Beijing’s record over recent years.
+BERLIN (AP) — A U.N. anti-discrimination committee raised concerns on Friday over China’s treatment of the Uighur Muslim minority, citing reports of mass detentions as it considered Beijing’s record over recent years.

-The Committee on the Elimination of Racial Discrimination started reviewing China’s report Friday.
+The Committee on the Elimination of Racial Discrimination started reviewing China’s report in Geneva on Friday.
 Chinese delegation leader Yu Jianhua highlighted economic progress and rising living standards among other things.

-Committee vice-chairwoman Gay McDougall said members are “deeply concerned” by numerous reports “that, in the name of combating religious extremism and maintaining social stability, (China) has turned the Uighur autonomous region into something that resembles a massive internment camp that is shrouded in secrecy.”
+Committee vice-chairwoman Gay McDougall said members are “deeply concerned” by “numerous and credible reports that we have received that, in the name of combating religious extremism and maintaining social stability, (China) has turned the Uighur autonomous region into something that resembles a massive internment camp that is shrouded in secrecy.”

 Monitoring groups say the Uighurs have been targeted in a surveillance and security campaign that has sent thousands into detention and indoctrination centers.
+McDougall suggested the number might be considerably higher.

 Most Read Nation & World Stories